top1944/duckuments/docs/atoms_85_fall2017_projects/16_distrubuted_est/demoInstructions_fleetcommunication.md

     $ cd duckietown
     $ source environment.sh

-and find the name of the wifi interface you can use iwconfig. (eg. wlx7c8bca1120e0 or wlan0)
+and find the name of the wifi interface you can use iwconfig. (eg. wlx7c8bca1120e0)

     $ iwconfig